Glossary of Key Terms Related to Z-Score

 • Example: A small standard deviation indicates that data points are close to the mean, while a large standard deviation suggests greater variability.

-ALSO READ Introduction to Z-Scores
+ALSO READ Z-Scores in Standardizing Data

 11. Sample